aws/aws-eks-best-practices/content/reliability/docs/networkmanagement.md

 ## Amazon VPC CNI
 Amazon EKS supports native VPC networking via the [Amazon VPC Container Network Interface (CNI)](https://github.com/aws/amazon-vpc-cni-k8s) plugin for Kubernetes.
 The CNI plugin allows Kubernetes Pods to have the same IP address inside the Pod as they do on the VPC network.The CNI plugin uses [Elastic Network Interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) for Pod networking.
 The CNI allocates ENIs to each Kubernetes node and using the secondary IP range from each ENI for pods on the node.
-The CNI includes controls for pre-allocation of ENIs and IP addresses for fast pod startup time.
+The CNI pre-allocates ENIs and IP addresses for fast pod startup time.

 The [maximum number of network interfaces, and the maximum number of private IPv4 addresses](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) that you can use varies by the type of EC2 Instance.
 Since each Pod uses an IP address, the number of Pods you can run on a particular EC2 Instance depends on how many ENIs can be attached to it and how many IP addresses it supports.

+This [file](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) is contains the maximum number of pods you can run on an EC2 Instance.
+The limits in the file are invalid if you use CNI custom networking.

 The CNI plugin has two componenets: